 Then it happened, our hopes and fears were instantly forgotten as a huge black and white bird sailed out from the cliff below us.The Black browed Albatross, no less.
 Its immense wing span dwarfing the not inconsiderable wings of the gannets.

 Looking down at this avian equivalent of a glider, the narrow black wings, long in the arm and short in the hand, contrasted with a bulbous snow white head and massive bill of palest rose pink, neatly outlined with a pencil line of black at its base.
-It flew out and using the wind, hardly ever flapped those gigantic outstretched wings as it mastered the air currents and then, banking to the left, circled round, tilting to show the black and white lining to its underwings.Sweeping back into the cliffs it became temporarily invisible before swinging out to circle over the sea once more.
+It flew out and using the wind, hardly ever flapped those gigantic outstretched wings as it manipulated the air currents and then, banking to the left, circled round, tilting to show the black and white lining to its underwings.Sweeping back into the cliffs it became temporarily invisible before swinging out to circle over the sea once more.

 Familiar with this bird's behaviour from our multiple visits to see it here last year, this time there was none of the instant sense of gratification at seeing a bird for the first time, no matter how legendary but rather a quiet sense of wonder, almost reverence as it announced its presence by cruising around in front of us.
 It also has to be said that there was a certain amount of relief it was actually here.